Biggest Powerball Winners Ever

 As for the whereabouts of the Acostas after their big win, they have been kept under wraps.

-When 24-year-old Manuel Franco of West Allis, Milwaukee, Wisconsin, walked out of a gas station in April 2019 holding $10 worth of Powerball tickets, he said he felt lucky—but who doesn't right before a draw?
+When 24-year-old Manuel Franco of West Allis, Milwaukee, Wisconsin, walked out of a gas station in March 2019 holding $10 worth of Powerball tickets, he said he felt lucky—but who doesn't right before a draw?
 Little did he know that he was about to become the sole winner of what at the time was the biggest single-player jackpot that anyone has ever won.
-Franco won $768 million and decided to take the lump sum payout.
-After all taxes were deducted, his bank account immediately became richer to the tune of $326 million—almost a third of a billion dollars.
+Franco won $768 million in the March 27, 2019 draw and decided to take the lump sum payout.
+After all, taxes were deducted, his bank account immediately became richer to the tune of $326 million—almost a third of a billion dollars.

 Although Franco tried going back to his job at Target the day immediately after the win, it was almost impossible to remain focused and do his job, so he quit shortly after.
 Unlike many young lottery winners, however, Franco had his head on right: instead of blowing his money on luxuries right away, he hired a team of advisors to help him protect and potentially even grow his assets.
 Not bad for a millennial who a few days prior had been trying to save up $1,000 in his account!

 #3: Mavis Wanczyk, The Single Mom - $758.7 million

 Mother of two and hospital worker Mavis Wanczyk scored $758.7 million, or $336 million after taxes, in the August 23, 2017, Powerball draw, making her worth more than Kim Kardashian herself (who has a net worth of $175 million, if you were curious).

 At the time of her win, it was the second-largest jackpot in United States history and the largest jackpot to ever be won by a single ticket.
 Talk about lucky.